Aervyon/Aervyon/README.md

 As for frontend, I know JavaScript, Vue, Tailwind, a little bit of CSS, and some HTML.

+I am learning and writing code in golang, which some of it can be viewed at [Folderr CLI](https://github.com/Folderr/folderr-cli)

 I was learning python, however, I have no use for it *at the time of writing*

 *Stay tuned for the potential to see some snakes 🐍*